Easy pan-seared Lamb Loin Chops Recipe with garlic and olive pil. Delicious, Mediterranean-style dinner that takes only 30 minutes to make!

 - Add the chops and cook on medium-high heat for about 3 minutes on one side, then turn over and cook for another 3 minutes on the other side.

-- Then, reduce the heat to low and let the lamb chops cook on low heat for about 5 more minutes.
+- Then, reduce the heat to low, add minced garlic, and let the lamb chops cook on low heat for about 10 more minutes.

-- Next, remove the pan from the heat, cover with lid, and allow the chops to rest in the skillet for about 10 more minutes - they will continue cooking.
+- Next, remove the pan from the heat, cover it with a lid, and allow the chops to rest in the skillet for about 10 more minutes - they will continue cooking.

 - After 10 minutes, check for doneness to make sure they are medium-rare to medium.
 Use an instant meat thermometer to check - the internal temperature should register 145 F. If not, cover with lid, and let the chops sit for 5-10 minutes longer - they will continue cooking, off heat.